speakout/mount-react/README.md

 # Mount React

-A simple library let you mount & unmount React component using JavaScript API.
+A simple library that let you mount & unmount React component using JavaScript API.

-Sometimes we want to mount & unmount a React component to DOM Dynamically, such as modal component, maybe you want to load them using JavaScript API at sometime instead of define it beforehand in the parent component.
+Sometimes we want to mount & unmount a React component to DOM dynamically, such as modal component, maybe you want to load them using JavaScript API at sometime instead of define it beforehand in the parent component.

 ## Basic Usage